 On April 7, 2003, United States Aviation Underwriters, Inc. ("USAU"), a New York corporation, as managers and on behalf of United States Aircraft Insurance Group ("USAIG"), the Company's Aircraft Products Liability insurance carrier, filed suit in the Court of Common Pleas of Allegheny County, Pennsylvania asking the court for a declaratory judgment as to what actual liability and obligations were applicable to USAIG relating to the insurance policy issued to the Company, and the allegations made by Teledyne.
 The Company and USAU reached a settlement agreement as of May 1, 2004 regarding the allocation of certain potential costs associated with the Teledyne claim and have agreed to jointly file a motion to have the declaratory suit dismissed.
-While the Company believes that insurance coverage is available, an unfavorable ruling in the Teledyne claim could have a material adverse effect on the Company's financial condition if a determination is made that insurance coverage is not applicable.
+On July 27, 2004 the suit brought by USAU was dismissed.

 The Company maintains a supply contract agreement with Talley Metals Technology, Inc. a subsidiary of Carpenter Technology Corporation ("Talley Metals").
 While the initial term of the agreement expired December 31, 2002, the agreement continues to automatically renew with the placement of new orders each month and requires a 90-day notice to terminate.
 In addition, Talley Metals is required under the agreement to purchase a minimum of 1,000 tons of stainless reroll billet products each calendar month and average at least 1,250 tons per month during the last twelve-month period.
 The value of the contract on a monthly basis will depend on product mix and key raw material prices.
-During 2002 and 2003, Talley Metals did not comply with the monthly minimum purchase requirement due to market conditions.
-The Company has entered into negotiations with Talley Metals to modify the terms of the agreement.
-The Company has granted a waiver and expects to continue granting a waiver from this requirement, as necessary, until the terms of the contract are renegotiated.
+Due to market conditions during 2003, the Company waived Talley Metals' requirement to purchase the monthly minimum quantity of stainless reroll billets.